-Some tissues may bind avidin, biotinylated horseradish peroxidase or other Biotin/Avidin System components without prior addition of biotinylated antibody.
+Some tissues may bind streptavidin, biotinylated horseradish peroxidase or other Biotin/Streptavidin System components without prior addition of biotinylated antibody.
 This binding may be due to endogenous biotin or biotin-binding proteins, lectins, or nonspecific binding substances present in the section.
-If a high background is present using the ABC reagents (or other avidin conjugate) in the absence of biotinylated secondary antibody, pre-treatment of the tissue with avidin, followed by biotin (to block the remaining biotin binding sites on the avidin), may be required.
+If a high background is present using streptavidin conjugates in the absence of biotinylated secondary antibody, pre-treatment of the tissue with streptavidin, followed by biotin (to block the remaining biotin binding sites on the streptavidin), may be required.

-The blocking kit consists of an Avidin D solution and a biotin solution.
-Pre-treatment of the section with the Avidin D solution should always be followed by incubation with the biotin solution.
-The Avidin D and biotin solutions should be used directly as supplied.
+The blocking kit consists of a streptavidin solution and a biotin solution.
+Pre-treatment of the section with the streptavidin solution should always be followed by incubation with the biotin solution.
+The streptavidin and biotin solutions should be used directly as supplied.